 1. Eliminate Potential Muscle Imbalances

-If your body is used to running in the exact same shoe all the time, but it’s not the perfect shoe for you (often it’s not) then it will compensate for muscle imbalances, which creates stride issues and eventually pain.
+If your body is used to running in the exact same shoe all the time, but it’s not the perfect shoe for you (often it’s not) then it will compensate for muscle imbalances.

 This study showed those rotating running shoes through at least 2 models were 39% less likely to get injured.